 All students in the Cobb County School District are required to observe a standard of grooming and dress consistent with the level of formality of the school situation.
 They shall be required to maintain the level of personal hygiene necessary to ensure a healthy school environment and to refrain from any mode of dress that may cause a disruption of school functions.
 Dress appropriateness shall be determined by school administration.

-Our primary goal is for all students to have the “3 Bs” covered (breasts, belly, bottom) even when students bend over or are wearing a backpack (which often causes shorts to ride up).
-We are fine with leggings, jeggings, holes in jeans, long t-shirts, shorts, and short skirts as long as the 3 Bs remain covered by fabric all the way around (even when they bend over).
-When wearing leggings, students must wear a long t-shirt to completely cover their bottoms.
+Our primary goal is for all students to have the “6 Bs” covered (breasts, belly, bottom, boxers, backs, and bras) even when students bend over or are wearing a backpack (which often causes shorts and shirts to ride up).
+We are fine with leggings, jeggings, holes in jeans, shorts, and skirts as long as the 6 Bs remain covered by fabric all the way around (even when they bend over).

 What happens if my student is out of dress code?

 Students will be given an opportunity to change into a school owned t-shirt for the day and return it so that it can be washed.
 If a student asks if something is appropriate at home, the best rule of thumb is not to wear it.
 The student will be given an opportunity to call parents if suitable replacement clothing is not available.

 If a student is asked to adjust dress in order to meet dress code (i.e. keep a jacket on or zipped up) and later, he or she returns to the former mode of dress that does not meet dress code (i.e. remove the jacket), the student may be referred to administration for insubordination.
 Students may be asked to call parents to bring appropriate clothing if needed.
 The student may be assigned to ISS if appropriate clothing cannot be made available to the student.